hloganathan/angular2/README.md

     * tsconfig.json - used by TypeScript
     * tsconfig.app.json - special TypeScript config for the angular 2. application.
 Note - it excludes the ```./src/server``` directory.
     * tsconfig.server.json - special TypeScript config for the express server.
 Note - it excludes the ```./src/app``` directory.

+Please checkout the issues and look for the ones labeld "help wanted"